ojkelly/yarn.build/readme.md

 Bundle will drop a file `./entrypoint.js` that loads the pnp modules and re-exports the file listed in `package.json.main` if listed.
 You should add the path to your compiled file there.

+## Developing yarn.build

+Clone this repo, and install the dependencies `yarn install`

+To test run `yarn build` to build everything in the `packages/example` folder.

+To update the plugin run `yarn update` in `packages/plugins/plugin-build`.